-San Francisco is a borough in the heart of Panama City containing the city’s bustling shopping district and its largest park.
+San Francisco is a borough in the heart of Panama City containing the city’s largest park, Parque Omar, and its bustling shopping district.
 The neighbourhood has experienced rapid and relatively unplanned development in recent years.
 One of the dominant resulting issues is the lack of sidewalks and walkable streets.
-This problem is exacerbated by the city’s typical building form - due to a high water table, parking is mostly above-ground and consumes the first 3-10 storeys of every high rise.
+This problem is exacerbated by the city’s typical built form - due to a high water table, parking is mostly above-ground and often consumes the first 3-10 storeys of every high-rise building.

 For the new master plan, we introduced a set of form-based codes that reclaim public space and enforce live façades to promote pedestrian use.
 These codes also aim to regulate high-rise development and promote small- to medium-scale development.
 9 categories were created, each containing different specifications for the built form.
 Since form-based codes are a new concept to Panama, we also produced content that would help facilitate their introduction to stakeholders and residents.